-This problem-solving task helps students understand how the <Move> programming block turns the robot.
-By modeling the robot’s turning, students gain contextualized and spatialized experiences with measurement, geometry, fractions, percentages, data collecting, data interpretation, and more.
+Understanding how the programming block turns the robot requires mathematical problem-solving skills.
+When students model the robot’s turning, they gain contextualized and spatialized experiences with measurement, shape and space, patterns and relations, fractions, percentages, data collecting, data interpretation, and more.

-- EV3 robot built according to the instruction manual
+- EV3 robot driver or Inventor Tricky built according to the instruction manual

 - Rulers for measuring the radii